yosang/devx-template-2/readme.md

 This template build upon my previous [repo](https://github.com/yosang/dev-template/tree/main).

-The goal is to provide a reusablke development ready template with the following tooling:
+The goal is to provide a reusable development ready template with the following tooling:

 - Testing environment with `jest`.
 - Proper coding style with `prettier`.